3 retirement income options to be aware of

 1. AustralianSuper Monash University Retirement Confidence Index 2022.

-2. Conditions apply.
+2. The government requires a minimum amount to be paid each financial year from Choice Income.
 Refer to the Choice Income PDS for more information.

 This may include general financial advice which doesn’t take into account your personal objectives, financial situation or needs.
 Before making a decision consider if the information is right for you and read the relevant Product Disclosure Statement, available at australiansuper.com/PDS or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/TMD.
 AustralianSuper Pty Ltd ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898.